 By Stephen ‘Chase’ Kunk, J.D. - Managing Partner

 The Defense Contract Management Agency (DCMA) has defined the Contractor Purchasing System Review (CPSR) Group’s mission – “Ensure that [Government] suppliers’ have purchasing systems in place that contribute to effective subcontract management.
-Effective subcontract management includes development of, as well as performance to internal policy and procedures, public law and adequacy of cost and prices analyses performed on subcontractors.”
+Effective subcontract management includes development of, as well as performance to internal policy and procedures, contract requirements, public law and adequacy of cost and prices analyses performed on subcontractors.”

 - DFARS 252.244-7001, Contractor Purchasing System Administration

 - FAR Subpart 44.3, Contractors’ Purchasing System Reviews